dymurray/ao-blogs/status-example.md

 # Managing Status with Ansible Operator
-When containerizing an application in Kubernetes, I found that it was difficult when to determine an application was truly "Ready" as some applications have a long start-up time where Kubernetes' liveness and readiness probes don't provide enough granular support to monitor an application's endpoint looking for specific data.
+When containerizing an application in Kubernetes, I found that it was difficult to determine when an application was truly "Ready" as some applications have a long start-up time where Kubernetes' liveness and readiness probes don't provide enough granular support to monitor an application's endpoint looking for specific data.

-I decided to create an example of using an Ansible Operator to deploy my application and update the Custom Resource's `status` subresource with the state of an available API endpoint.
+I decided to create an example using an Ansible Operator to deploy my application and update the Custom Resource's `status` subresource with the state of an available API endpoint.
 The application we will use is a containerized Bitcoin application.
-While the pod is in a `Running` state, it is actually performing a long-running syncing process which is downloading a bunch of data from the blockchain.
+While the pod is in the `Running` state, it is actually performing a long-running syncing process downloading a bunch of data from the blockchain.
 Since other applications will not be able to use our node reliably until the sync is complete, I want the Ansible tasks to check the state of the available JSON-RPC API that the application exposes and update